lumc-python/day-3-mihailefter/README.md

 - Find out how to change your script so that it can read from `data/challenge.fa.gz` without unzipping the file first (hint: check standard library).
+- Can you add a command line argument parser such that you are able to specify the path towards the input file from the command line?
 - Can you change the parser so that there is an option flag to tell the program whether the input file is gzipped or not?
 - Can you change your script so that it works for any N-mers instead of for